plugwise/plugwise-beta/README.md

   - Smile & Anna (firmware 3.1)
   - Smile P1 (firmware 3.3)

-What is on our radar (not commitment to timelines though)
+What is on our radar (not commitment to timelines though) - early alpha version from plugwise-beta 0.0.40 onward

   - Smile & Anna (v1.8)
   - Smile P1 (v2.5)